eduardosancho/ConferencePage_Capstone/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Core design idea and guidelines belong to Cindy Shin.
+- You can further explore this artist's work on Behance: [Behance](https://www.behance.net/adagio07)

 ## 📝 License